homma/krc/README.md

 - renamed bcpl to iolib
 - replaced BOOL with bool and stdbool.h (experimental)
 - removed emas.c emas.h
+- removed emas prompt (we always use linenoise)

 ### 2018.09.19
 - replaced BCPL related macros with their C equivalents